StackVista/stackstate-docs/setup/otel/languages/sdk-exporter-config.md

 ...
 ```

 The endpoint specified in the example assumes the collector was installed using the defaults from [the installation guide](../collector.md).
 It uses port `4317` which uses the `gRPC` version of the OTLP protocol.
-Some instrumentations only support HTTP, in that case use port `4318`.
+Some instrumentations only support HTTP, in that case, use port `4318`.

 The service name can also be derived from Kubernetes labels that may already be present.
 For example like this:
 ```yaml